SAEON/somisana-croco/configs/swcape_02/croco_v1.3.1/README.md

 Compile options
 ---------------
 `C**`
 01 - baseline compile options

 Runtime input (\*.in files)
 ---------------------------
 `I**`
- 01 - baseline runtime options
+01 - baseline runtime options, for an inter-annual hindcast, writing daily averaged outputs for the full domain, and hourly outputs for the surface
+02 - as per 01, but a shorter 3 month run, writing hourly averaged outputs for the full domain 99 - baseline runtime options for running a forecast simulation

 Surface and boundary forcing
 ----------------------------